-CHILD DEVELOPMENT CENTER 818.364.7865
+CHILD DEVELOPMENT CENTER

-The campus Child Development Center provides care and education for the children of Mission College student-parents (while they are attending classes) as well as for families in the community.
-A knowledgeable, licensed, and professional staff provides an educationally enriching and developmentally appropriate program for children from birth through age five.
+The campus Child Development Center provides childcare for L.A.
+Mission College student-parents (while they are attending classes) and a learning experience for preschool children.
+A credentialed director supervises classroom instructors who provide an educational program related to child development.
 The program is free for parents who qualify or a fee is charged on a sliding scale according to income - from \$1 to \$5 per hour.
-While student-parents have priority registration, the Center is also open to community families.
+While student-parents have priority registration, the Center is open to community families.
 For hours and other information, contact the Child Development Center.